Secarian/GoWDOS/docs/docs/README.md

-# ArOZ Online Documentation Rendering Interface
+# WDOS Online Documentation Rendering Interface
-This is the documentation rendering script for ArOZ Online Documentation System.
+This is the documentation rendering script for WDOS Online Documentation System.
 The json files follow the following structure

 ## How it works